The Hardcore Holidayoff

 “As deserved,” is all Barista Minion says before raising from the tray a full pint glass of what would best be described as the most suspicious volume of fluid witnessed by any of them, and moves to place it down.

-Harmony is frozen in her seat as the small barista smugly steps back from the table, as if to protect the rest of their order.
+Harmony’s frozen in her seat as the small barista snidely steps back from the table, as if to protect the rest of their order.
 “Well?” she says, handing the multi-adjective drink to Bloise while keeping the other two on the tray.

 “I… What is this?”
 Harmony asks, staring at the sticky mixture like the fires of hell itself, that is, if the fires of hell were something terribly indecent.
 Already there’s a mild stirring in the cafe as various minions shield their eyes, gasp in shock, or laugh at Harmony’s questionable turn of misfortune.

-“I’m not giving you guys the rest of your order until you put it down.
+“I’m not giving you guys the other drink until you take it down.
 You wanted to impress your boyfriend here, didn’t you?”

 “I could kill you right now, you know,” Harmony mumbles out, her eyes locked on the steaming glass.

 “Now, don’t you think this is a bit much?”
-Bloise asks before taking a sip of his own, wonderful coffee.
+Bloise asks with a raised brow before taking a sip of his own, wonderful coffee.

 The barista jaunts at her feet.
 “It’s in the spirit of the holiday.
 The server should be someone that knows the person asking for an order, and prepare them the drink they deserve for a year’s worth of good work… but as you can imagine I’ve decided to put a spin on it,” she says before turning to Harmony.
 “You want your free coffee, don’t you?
 Drink it, hussy.”